DevBrent3274/employee-directory/README.md

 # Employee Directory

-# Note: work in progress.
-I have questions prompting, testing drawn up and a shell of an html to build off of.
-I understand this is not enough and will have to continue to work on it and resubmit.
-Thank you.

 ## Description

 This application generates an employee directory using information provided by user through prompts in the terminal.